SenpaiYoshiko/apiscp-docs/docs/site/guides/permissions-overview/index.md

----
+UwU ---
-title: "Permissions overview"
+titwe: "Pewmissions ovewview"
 date: "2014-10-28"
 ---

-Every file is made up of a permission set.
-These permissions consists of 3 sets of 3 bits for a total of 27 configurations. _Just kidding!_ It's not that complex!
+Evewy fiwe is made up of a pewmission set.
+These pewmissions consists of 3 sets of 3 bits fow a totaw of 27 configuwations. _Just kidding!_ It's nut that compwex!

-`-r--r--r--    root   root 1972 Oct 13 23:14 test.mail -rw-r--r--   admin  admin 4345 Aug 29 12:33 test.php -rwxr-xr-x  nobody  admin  592 Sep 25 10:20 test.py drwxrwxrwx   admin nobody 4096 Jul  9 10:28 tmp`
+`-w--w--w--    woot   woot 1972 Oct 13 23:14 test.maiw -ww-w--w--   admin  admin 4345 Aug 29 12:33 test.php -wwxw-xw-x  nubody  admin  592 Sep 25 10:20 test.py dwwxwwxwwx   admin nubody 4096 Juw  9 10:28 tmp`

-Let's take a look at output from a [FTP client](https://kb.apnscp.com/ftp/accessing-ftp-server/#recommended).
-Three files and 1 directory exist in this example.
-A directory, tmp/, denoted by "**d**" is also called a folder: a place to stash files.
-Each file has different permission sets, which permit different interactions.
+Wet's take a wook at output fwom a [FTP cwient](https://kb.apnscp.com/ftp/accessing-ftp-sewvew/#wecommended).
+Thwee fiwes and 1 diwectowy exist in this exampwe.
+A diwectowy, tmp/, denuted by "**d**" is awso cawwed a fowdew: a pwace to stash fiwes.
+Each fiwe haz diffewent pewmission sets, which pewmit diffewent intewactions.

-## Permissions
+## Pewmissions

-Permissions are broken into chunks that consist of read (r), write (w), and execute (x) properties. _Read_ permits access to read file or folder contents, _write_ permits access to modify the file or remove files within a directory, and _execute_ allows the file to run as a program or to open a directory.
-An absence of a permission is replaced by "-".
+Pewmissions awe bwoken into chunks that consist of wead (w), wwite (w), and execute (x) pwopewties. _Wead_ pewmits access to wead fiwe ow fowdew contents, _wwite_ pewmits access to modify da fiwe ow wemove fiwes within a diwectowy, and _execute_ awwows da fiwe to wun as a pwogwam ow to open a diwectowy.
+An absence of a pewmission is wepwaced by "-".

-> **Note:** a directory could have just execute (x), lack read (r), and still be accessible by a user.
-File contents could not be listed, but if the filename were known, then it could be opened.
-This approach is recommended in multi-user accounts to protect against file snooping.
+> **Note:** a diwectowy couwd haz just execute (x), wack wead (w), and stiww be accessibwe by a usew.
+Fiwe contents couwd nut be wisted, but if da fiwename wewe knuwn, then it couwd be opened.
+This appwoach is wecommended in muwti-usew accounts to pwotect against fiwe snuoping.
 >
-> _Likewise_, if a directory lacks an execute bit (x), then neither it nor any directories within it may be opened.
+> _Wikewise_, if a diwectowy wacks an execute bit (x), then neithew it nuw any diwectowies within it may be opened.

-Each file or directory consists of 3 chunks that are applied to the file _owner_, _group_, and everyone else (simply called "_other_").
-Notice how each file has two users next to it?
+Each fiwe ow diwectowy consists of 3 chunks that awe appwied to da fiwe _ownew_, _gwoup_, and evewyone ewse (simpwy cawwed "_othew_").
+Notice how each fiwe haz two usews next to it?

-`-rw-r--r--    **admin admin** 4345 Aug 29 12:33 test.php`
+`-ww-w--w--    **admin admin** 4345 Aug 29 12:33 test.php`

-These 2 fields represent the _owner_ and _group_ to which the file belongs.
-Owner is the user who created the file, and group is the group to which the user belongs.
-"Everyone else" is everyone else who isn't the owner nor a member of the group, in particular the web server that runs as user "apache" in its own group.
-Only user _admin_ can write to the file.
-Other users created via **Users** > **Add User **can read the file, as can the web server, in addition to the creator, _admin_.
+These 2 fiewds wepwesent da _ownew_ and _gwoup_ to which da fiwe bewongs.
+Ownew is da usew who cweated da fiwe, and gwoup is da gwoup to which da usew bewongs.
+"Evewyone ewse" is evewyone ewse who isn't da ownew nuw a membew of the gwoup, in pawticuwaw da web sewvew that wuns as usew "apache" in its own gwoup.
+Onwy usew _admin_ can wwite to da fiwe.
+Othew usews cweated via **Usews** > **Add Usew **can wead da fiwe, as can da web sewvew, in addition to da cweatow, _admin_.

-> Any file created by a user on your account will possess the same group, which is the primary username of the account.
-A special user "apache" is any file created by a web application.
-Permissions are applied nightly to permit modification by the primary user on the account.
-Ownership can be changed via **Files** > **File Manager** > **Properties** action within the control panel.
+> Any fiwe cweated by a usew on uuw account wiww possess da same gwoup, which is da pwimawy usewname of da account.
+A speciaw usew "apache" is any fiwe cweated by a web appwication.
+Pewmissions awe appwied nightwy to pewmit modification by da pwimawy usew on da account.
+Ownewship can be changed via **Fiwes** > **Fiwe Managew** > **Pwopewties** action within da contwow panew.

-Permissions must be changed to allow another user, like a PHP application, write access to the file.
-But before that, take a quick aside to learn about the alternative form of presenting permissions...
+Pewmissions must be changed to awwow anuthew usew, wike a PHP appwication, wwite access to da fiwe.
+But befowe that, take a quick aside to weawn about da awtewnative fowm of pwesenting pewmissions...

-## Octal Conversion
+## Octaw Convewsion

-Permissions can be presented in set or octal form.
-Previously permissions were presented as sets for easy understanding.
-Now, map each permission type: \[r,w,x\] into a number: \[4, 2, 1\].
-Add these numbers up for each permission chunk and you get a 3-digit number between 0 and 7 that represents permissions for the _owner_, _group_, and _other_.
+Pewmissions can be pwesented in set ow octaw fowm.
+Pweviouswy pewmissions wewe pwesented as sets fow easy undewstanding.
+Now, map each pewmission type: \[w,w,x\] into a numbew: \[4, 2, 1\].
+Add these numbews up fow each pewmission chunk and uu get a 3-digit numbew between 0 and 7 that wepwesents pewmissions fow the _ownew_, _gwoup_, and _othew_.

-`-rw----r--` becomes 604, `drwxr-xr-x` becomes 755, and so on.
-Whenever permissions are referred to as "777", this maps to `-rwxrwxrwx`.
+`-ww----w--` becomes 604, `dwwxw-xw-x` becomes 755, and so on.
+Whenevew pewmissions awe wefewwed to as "777", this maps to `-wwxwwxwwx`.

-604 Conversion
+604 Convewsion

-owner
+ownew

-group
+gwoup

-other
+othew

-r
+w

 w